noaham/dot_emacs/init.md

 Maintain a list of recent files using [recentf-mode][].
 This is fairly self explanitory.
 We access the list using `C-x C-r`.
 This conflicts with open read only but I have no use for this.

+I would like the file where recentf keeps its records to be in my .emacs.d/ directory.
+The way to do this is to alter the `recentf-save-file` variable.
+Note that `(recentf-mode t)` needs to come after customising this variable as otherwise it doesn't work.

 [recentf-mode]: http://www.emacswiki.org/emacs/RecentFiles

 ```emacs-lisp